furkansavsatli/insta/README.md

 First of all, I chose the h2 im memory database so that there is no need for installation.
 Then I looked at new sample projects from github that do auth operations with h2 database.
 I wasted some time trying to find a new and working project here.
 The last time I took a project with minor errors and fixed it.
 For example token was returning null, I fixed it.
 I changed the swagger path.
+I deleted unnecessary interfaces and features etc.

 Then I coded the image service needs with a new controller.